 I have had family in Barnesville all my life.
 I graduated from Belmont College with an Associates of Science degree in Criminal Justice and continued my education at Ohio University Eastern completing coursework in Communications.
 I have always had an interest in teaching children and found myself working within the public school system before coming to Olney.
 I have yet to experience a bad day at Olney.
 I enjoy the students and staff and find the learning model unique as well as ideal!
 I learn as much from the students as they learn each day.
 I enjoy time with my family, including my three children, hanging out with friends, cooking, and shopping.

 Phone: 740-425-3655 Ext.
 214

 Joe holds a B.A. in History from Dominican College and an M.S. in Education: School Counseling from Long Island University.
 Joe spent eight years working in the admissions department of Dominican College in Sparkill, NY, beginning as an admissions intern and leaving with the title of Senior Admissions Counselor.
-In September of 2014, he moved his family (Nicole, his wife, and Ella, his then seven-month-old daughter) to Olney’s campus serving as the Director of Admissions until March 2016.
-He now serves as the College and Academic Counselor.
+In September of 2014, he joined the Olney Friends School family, serving as the Director of Admissions until March 2016.
+He now serves as the Director of College and Academic Advising.

 Phone: 740-425-3655 Ext.
 225

 Mark Hibbett came to Olney during the summer of 2015 to work as a farm intern and decided to stay on full-time during the school year.
 Mark now works as the assistant farm manager and oversees the school’s Farm Team.
 Before coming to Olney, Mark worked in addiction counseling in Florida and with the after school youth program at Laughlin Memorial Chapel in Wheeling, WV.
 He also has experience with gardening.